Independent Environmental Geoscience Dissertation EARTH4080P

 By the end of this course students will be able to:

 ■ Conduct independent research to test a hypothesis

-■ Collect and record data, and process and interrogate said data, to address a research question
+■ Collect and record data, and integrate, process, interpret and discuss as appropriate to address a research question

 ■ Critically assess uncertainty around data

 ■ Synthesise findings by writing a technical-style report